Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/02/kobo-vs-kindle-comparison-the-ebook-reader-showdown.md

 ## Screen

 The Kobo and the Kindle have nearly identical six-inch e-ink screen, but side-by-side you can see quite a difference between these two readers.
-The Kindle is by far the sharpest and clearest of the two screens and appears to have higher contrast – the difference between the surface and the text makes the Kindle look black and white, whereas the Kobo has text that appears grey.
+The Kindle is by far the sharpest and clearest of the two screens and appears to have higher contrast - the difference between the surface and the text makes the Kindle look black and white, whereas the Kobo has text that appears grey.
 This is really big score for the Kindle, because readability is so high on the list of priorities for a device such as this.

 This is the first category where there is a notable difference between the two devices.

 ## Battery

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/kindle_vs_kobo_2.jpg" alt="Kindle vs Kobo" loading="lazy"}
 :::